Make this delicious Rum Glazed Ham recipe for your next family gathering! This rum ham is roasted and glazed with a delicious brown sugar rum glaze.

 a close up photo of baked ham

-Serving Suggestions:
+Serving Suggestions

 a photo of a baked ham with pineapple

-Storing Leftovers:
+Storing Leftovers

 Leftover ham should be stored in an airtight container in the refrigerator for up to 7 days.
+To reheat, remove from the fridge and reheat in the oven wrapped in aluminum foil to keep the ham moist.

 So, what if you have leftover ham?
 I love it when this happens, because I truly think ham is better the next day!
-Not only is it good on sandwiches, it’s amazing diced up and added to eggs, pasta dishes or ham soup!
-I usually save the shank bone to make ham stock!
+Not only is it good on sandwiches, but it’s also amazing diced up and added to eggs, pasta dishes or ham soup!
+Even simple dishes like Pinto Beans and Ham are delicious ways to use your leftovers.

 a photo of sliced ham on a plate with rum and brown sugar glaze